AgentTorch/AgentTorch/readme.md

   </a>
 </p>

-Large Population Models (LPMs) are grounded in state-of-the-art AI research [summary here](lpm.media.mit.edu/research.pdf).
+Large Population Models (LPMs) help simulate million-size populations by designing realistic environments and capturing expressive indviduals.
+Our goal is to "re-invent the census": built entirely in simulation, captured passively and used to protect country-scale populations.
+Our research is early but actively making an impact - winning awards at AI conferences and being deployed across the world.
+Learn more about LPMs [here](lpm.media.mit.edu/research.pdf).

-AgentTorch LPMs have four key features:
+AgentTorch LPMs have four design principles:

 - **Scalability**: AgentTorch models can simulate country-size populations in seconds on commodity hardware.